To add content, ask questions.

 - See: saw, seen

-A comprehensive overview of the English verb “see,” covering its meanings, usage, irregular forms, and example sentences.
+The irregular verb “see,” including its forms, usage, and example sentences.

 - Come: came, come